jpvantassel/tic-tac-toe/README.md

 To investigate this a training session of 10,000 models was post-processed using the jupyter notebook `vis_training.ipynb`.
-Figure 1 shows the board state considered (i.e., empyt board) on the left and the assigned utility to each move on the right.
+Figure 1 shows the board state considered (i.e., empty board) on the left and the assigned utility to each move on the right.

 __Figure 1:__ Board state considered (left) and utility of each move (right).